LTDK

 Now

-I’m currently a Senior Machine Learning Engineer at Visenze working on making product search better:
+I’m a Senior Machine Learning Engineer at Visenze, where I focus on making product search better:

-• Re-designed Multisearch, i.e., crafting the new search logic, and developing various features to enhance end-user experiences: rerank & recommendation services, natural filtering, boosting mechanism, adaptive threshold, autocompletion service.
-I also lead the effort to improve search quality: from implementing algorithm codebase, experimenting & finetuning text embedding, to designing virtual agents for annotation tasks.
+Re-designed Multisearch—crafting new search logic and developing features to enhance end-user experiences: rerank & recommendation services, natural filtering, boosting mechanisms, adaptive threshold, and autocompletion.
+I also lead the effort to improve search quality, spanning from implementing algorithm codebases, experimenting with and finetuning text embeddings, to designing virtual agents for annotation tasks.

-• Vector search engine: conducted experiments on vector search algorithms, benchmarked search quality of SIMD-based vector calculation.
-[1], tuned optimal HNSW with replication settings.
+Vector search engine: conducted experiments on vector search algorithms, benchmarked search quality of SIMD-based vector calculation[1], and tuned optimal HNSW with replication settings.

-• Object Detection: overhauled annotation guidelines, upgraded the training framework from Detectron to Pytorch[2], developed and released multiple detection models across all Visenze solutions (search, tagging, recommendation).
+Object Detection: overhauled annotation guidelines, upgraded the training framework from Detectron to PyTorch[2], and developed and released multiple detection models across all Visenze solutions (search, tagging, recommendation).

-I also spent about 2 years at Visenze developing on-device ML solutions:
+I also spent approximately two years at Visenze developing on-device ML solutions:

-1. Built a 3D object labelling solution.
-It comprises: (1) an AR mobile app capturing objects and collect 3D data, (2) an Unity tool for importing and refining raw data, and (3) a 3D object detection codebase for training, evaluation and visualization.
+- Built a 3D object labelling solution comprising: (1) an AR mobile app for capturing objects and collecting 3D data, (2) a Unity tool for importing and refining raw data, and (3) a 3D object detection codebase for training, evaluation, and visualization.

-2. Delivered virtual try-on (a sneak peak), object tracking, and hand gesture recognition solutions on mobile devices.
-I developed DL models designed for low memory usage and fast inference to maintain 30 FPS constraint and integrated it to the existing Unity games via native plugins.
-The game has more than 10M downloads on Play Store (Android), and stands at top-30 Education apps on iOS Store.
+- Delivered virtual try-on (a sneak peek), object tracking, and hand gesture recognition solutions on mobile devices.
+I developed DL models designed for low memory usage and fast inference to maintain a 30 FPS constraint, and integrated them into existing Unity games via native plugins.
+The game has achieved over 10M downloads on Play Store (Android) and ranks among the top 30 Education apps on iOS Store.

-• Improved exact product search via new a re-rank logic & advanced data augmentations[3].
+- Improved exact product search via new re-rank logic & advanced data augmentations[3].

 Past

-Before joining Visenze, I spent 2.5 years as a research assistant in Prof Ngai-Man Cheung lab at SUTD focusing on:
+Before joining Visenze, I spent 2.5 years as a research assistant in Professor Ngai-Man Cheung’s lab at SUTD, focusing on:

-• Hashing-based image retrieval: We were the one of the first tried to jointly learning hashing and vector embedding in end-to-end manner for retrieval task.
-I implemented most of the proposed methods on Caffe and Torch (not Pytorch)[4] and contributed to 10 publications.
+- Hashing-based image retrieval: We were among the first to jointly learn hashing and vector embedding in an end-to-end manner for retrieval tasks.
+I implemented most of the proposed methods on Caffe and Torch (not PyTorch)[4] and contributed to 10 publications.

-• Vision-based localization: We built a 3D model of Singapore from Google Maps to infer user location based on building photos.
-I was responsible for re-implementing the inference framework (originally in MATLAB) to Android devices.
-The most challenging task is to implement fast SIFT features on Android devices using shader programs while maintaining the accuracy.
+- Vision-based localization: We built a 3D model of Singapore from Google Maps to infer user location based on building photos.
+I was responsible for re-implementing the inference framework (originally in MATLAB) for Android devices.
+The most challenging task was implementing fast SIFT features on Android using shader programs while maintaining accuracy.

 Education